videv93/fyp-fr/README.md

 ### Web GUI (Example Interface)

-*Note: The core logic runs via CLI; a GUI might be built separately.*
+*Note: The system includes a web-based frontend in the `frontend_poc` directory.
+See the [Installation & Setup](#installation--setup) section for instructions on how to run it.*

 ![image](https://github.com/user-attachments/assets/eac050fa-2856-4f30-80f6-06192db41b4c)
 *(Example: Contract input)*